Akinghill/akinghill/README.md

-### Hi there, I'm Austin Hill 👋
+### Hi there, I'm Austin 👋

 ## I'm a Developer, and Teacher!

 - 🔭 I’m currently working on a game, [LUMiN][lumin]!
-- 🌱 I’m currently learning Gatsby
+- 🌱 I’m currently learning AWS
-- 👯 I’m looking to collaborate on educational software
+- 👯 I’m looking to collaborate with educators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 📫 How to reach me: [Email][email]
 - 😄 Pronouns: he, him